Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Dorm Food, Drink & Cooking Options

 While rules and allowed appliances can vary widely, we’ve found that most schools will allow a Keurig, a small blender and an electric kettle, but there are exceptions.
-Definitely hold off on things like air fryers, sandwich makers, microwaves and mini fridges.
+Definitely hold off on things like air fryers, sandwich makers, hot pots, microwaves and mini fridges.

 Small Appliances For A Dorm Room

-- Ninja Fit Personal Blender – This is the favorite Smoothie maker of our family.
+- Ninja Fit Personal Blender – this is the favorite Smoothie maker of our family.

-- Magic Bullet Blender – Another popular personal blender option.
+- Magic Bullet Blender – another popular personal blender option.

-- Electric Kettle – Great for not only tea but also oatmeal, ramen, hot chocolate and other favorites.
+- Electric Kettle – great for not only tea but also oatmeal, ramen, hot chocolate and other favorites.
 Quickly and quietly bring hot water to a boil.
 The auto shut-off is important too!

 Coffee Mugs & Tumblers

-- Yeti Coffee Tumbler – The 10oz size will fit under the Keurig Mini spout.
+- Yeti Coffee Tumbler – the 10oz size will fit under the Keurig Mini spout.

 - Coffee Mugs – Here are a few personalizable options that would make a great gift:

-- Keep Her Motivated – This is a cute personalized mug to help keep her motivated.
+- Keep Her Motivated – this is a cute personalized mug to help keep her motivated.

-- Preppy Chic – Create your own message.
+- Preppy Chic – create your own message.

-- Words Of Encouragement – Appropriate for any student.
+- Words Of Encouragement – appropriate for any student.

 Water Pitchers & Bottles